 A Wine Tour and Tasting at Chozas Carrascal

-We were welcomed into the winery by Paola, who would be the one running our tour of the estate.
+We were welcomed into the winery by Paola, who would be the one running our tour of the estate, which was certainly a lot bigger than some other wineries I’ve been to, like Alpeta in Albania and Mesquida Mora in Mallorca.

 She began by taking us on a stroll through the vineyards to see the different grapes, explaining the differences between them and allowing us to try some.
 She told us that most are picked by hand, but some are done using machinery, and she also showed us the huge industrial scale that is used to weigh the grapes – the tractor actually drives right up onto the scale!